robohack/dotfiles/README.md

 # dotfiles -- shell and tool configuration files from $HOME

-:copyright: Copyright 1989-2019 Greg A. Woods, and other contributors.
+:copyright: Copyright 1989-2020 Greg A. Woods, and other contributors.

 See the file [copyright](copyright) for details.

 ## How To Track Dotfiles Changes With Git

-Various people[*](#references) suggest starting a "dotfiles" repository with:
+Various people[*](#references) suggest starting a "dotfiles" repository in a wide variety of ways, some quite convoluted.

-	git init --bare $HOME/.dotfiles-git

-(Here the "`--bare`" avoids creating a sub-directory first, and is in effect the way to name the `GIT_DIR` in the current directory instead of having it default to "`.git`".)

-Tell git to find the actual worktree in the parent of the repository:

-	git config --git-dir=$HOME/.dotfiles-git core.worktree ..
-	git config --git-dir=$HOME/.dotfiles-git core.bare false

-(the above doesn't work right if you're not within your `$HOME` when running git)

-Then use a shell alias to D.T.R.T. to operate on the repository and your `$HOME`:

-	alias dfgit='git --git-dir=$HOME/.dotfiles-git/'

-Or better yet a more portable shell function:

-	dfgit ()
-	{
-		git --git-dir=$HOME/.dotfiles-git/ ${1+"${@}"}
-	}
+The simplest though is to simply make your `$HOME` a Git working repository (one containing only your (public) dotfiles).

+Thanks to [Drew
+DeVault](https://drewdevault.com/2019/12/30/dotfiles.html) for giving me the one tiny clue I needed to making this safe and simple to use.
+The trick is to create a one-line `$HOME/.gitignore` file (and be sure to add and commit it to your Git repository:

+    *

+This means you will have to explicitly add files you want to track (i.e. with `git add -f .dotfile`), but it also means Git won't be constantly nagging you about files you don't want to track, and most critically it will make it (relatively?) safe to use Git for other repositories in any sub-directory of your `$HOME`.

 ## Moving from SCCS to Git(Hub)